Constructive plaquette compilation for the parity architecture: Detailed algorithm description

 Denote by $\ell$ the leftmost boundary qubit and by $r$ the rightmost boundary qubit that is part of $c$.
 Place the first new qubit on top of $\ell$ and the second new qubit on top of $r$.
 If spaces above $\ell$ or $r$ are still empty, add fixed ancilla qubits (this is not necessary in all the cases, but it simplifies the description of the algorithm).
 Denote by $n(q)$ the boundary qubit to the right of $q$. \begin{itemize} \item Set $q = \ell$. \item Repeat the following until $n(q) = r$: \begin{itemize} \item If $n(q)$ is not in $c$, add a square plaquette. \item Else add a lower-right triangle plaquette. \item Set $q = n(q)$. \end{itemize} \item Add a final square plaquette \end{itemize} The plaquette that is added is always the plaquette above $q$ and $n(q)$.

+There are some final uncovered cases.
 If $c$ contains qubits from both the upper and the right boundary, we essentially perform the same steps as above on the separate boundaries, and handle the corner afterwards.
-This gives rise to several cases depending on whether the corner qubit is part of the constraint $c$ or not, but as we mentioned earlier, the same ideas extend.
+This gives rise to several other cases depending on whether the corner qubit is part of the constraint $c$ or not, but as we mentioned earlier, the same ideas extend.
+In the end, the idea is to propagate the information towards the corner by adding plaquettes one-by-one and enforce the constraint on desired qubits by a final plaquette.